Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Interface Problems

 We note that $\bfPi_K\bfv_h\in \bfV^e_h(K)$, then it follows from Lemma \ref{lem_curl_bound} and $h_K\lesssim \mathcal{O}(1)$ that

 Summing up \eqref{lem_curl_normequ_eq1} and \eqref{lem_curl_normequ_eq2} on all elements yields the desired result. \end{proof}

-In particular \eqref{lem_curl_normequ_eq0} implies the coercivity of the bilinear form $a^{e,K}_h(\cdot,\cdot)$ and thus guarantee the existence and uniqueness of the solution to \eqref{IVEM_curl}.
-Compare \eqref{lem_curl_normequ_eq2} and the stabilization term \eqref{stab_curl}, we see such coercivity is obtained by adding a stronger stabilization term $\mathcal O(1)$ v.s. $\mathcal O(h_K^{1/2})$ which may cause the degeneracy of the convergence order.
-An overall optimal order convergence will be still established, thanks to the fact that this over-stabilization is (i) for the $L^2$-term, (ii) only applied on interface elements, the $L^2$-sum of whose measure is an order smaller.
+\RG{\begin{remark} In particular, \eqref{lem_curl_normequ_eq0} implies the coercivity of the bilinear form $a^{e,K}_h(\cdot,\cdot)$, and thus guarantees the existence and uniqueness of the solution to \eqref{IVEM_curl}.
+Comparing \eqref{lem_curl_normequ_eq2} and the stabilization term \eqref{stab_curl}, we see that such coercivity still holds independent of the mesh size as the applied stabilization is stronger ($\mathcal O(1)$ v.s. $\mathcal O(h_K^{1/2})$). \end{remark}}